Ari-S-123/pdp-hw3/FP Usage.md

 - Relying on classes and inheritance instead of function composition
 - Mixing concerns that should be separate

-By avoiding these anti-patterns, our actual implementation remains true to functional programming paradigms, resulting in code that is more predictable, testable, and maintainable.
+By avoiding these anti-patterns, the actual implementation remains true to functional programming paradigms, resulting in code that is more predictable, testable, and maintainable.

-Our codebase demonstrates the power of functional programming through:
+The codebase demonstrates the power of functional programming through:

 1. Method chaining that allows operations to be composed seamlessly
 2. Immutable data structures that prevent unexpected side effects